SphagnumOpus/advent_of_code/README.md

 # advent_of_code

+For 2024 I'm back to writing in the rust programming language.

 For 2023 I'm honing my C# coding.

 For 2022 I'm still simply using python and getting used to Visual Studio Code Usage